-- Search impressions
+Factor 3: Search impressions

 Customer reviews also influence local search rankings, resulting in increased clicks, visits, numbers of prospects, and sales.
-Every time potential customers use words such as best, top, great, and highest rated, Google first shows them businesses with review ratings of 4.0 or higher in the results.
+Every time potential customers use words such as best, top, great, and highest-rated, Google first shows them businesses with review ratings of 4.0 or higher in the results.

 By giving users the power to select the highest-rated businesses in a given area, reviews have become a major ranking factor in local search.
 The higher the review score of your business location, the more likely it is to reach nearby consumers.

-Online Reputation Management Strategies You Can Use
+4 Online Reputation Management Strategies You Should Leverage

-1. Enhance SEO
+1. Focus on local SEO

 Search engine optimization (SEO) is a trick that will give your brand more online visibility.
 They say that the second page of Google search results is the best place to hide a dead body.
 Why?
-75% to 90% of search traffic and clicks happen on the search engine’s first results page.
-Fewer than 1% of people read content from the second page of Google search results.

 Those who look for a gym or a doctor in their area might visit Google and enter “gym near me” in the search bar.
 Google will respond with a list of gyms near the person who performed the search.
 By the way, if you take a look at data from the Google Trends chart, you’ll see that “near me” searches have taken off in recent years.